 Delivering accurate time to the applications in networked servers is a challenge requiring intelligent analysis of the physics of network transmission and local clock drift, adapting the content of the time data to sensed changes in the quality of the network, and then calculating delays in the operating system and network stack.
 Currently, the state of the art methods for overlaying this moderated time on top of the software infrastructure of NTP or via PTP can produce accuracy to the single-digit microsecond level.

 The level of time-keeping accuracy is constantly being improved as the sensing algorithms are refined and as hardware support from the new time chip-enabled routers is added.
 The emerging use of Precision Time Protocol along with the addition of tighter hardware linkages with advanced time server hardware, promises to bring in-application timestamping to the single microsecond range of accuracy or better in the near future.
 But the promise of a solution coming in the near future doesn't make this an issue you can safely overlook.

 As development continues, the net result for the trading environment is faster and more intelligent order routing and much more advanced algorithms - more advanced not least because they are being provided with more accurate information about time.
-In fact, the quality of time data is a new frontier that is attracting the attention of the most aggressive and technologically advanced trading firms in the industry, because it make a significant difference between success and failure when the speed of trading activity outstrips the computer clocks' ability accurately to nail down the time.
+In fact, the quality of time data is a new frontier that is attracting the attention of the most aggressive and technologically advanced trading firms in the industry, because it makes a significant difference between success and failure when the speed of trading activity outstrips the computer clocks' ability to nail down the time accurately.

-Victor Yodaiken is CEO of FSMLabs, which develops and markets real-time technology to enhance the performance of off-the-shelf operating systems, including TimeKeeper®, an application-centric time distribution software system currently in use by leading trading institutions.
+Victor Yodaiken is CEO of FSMLabs, which develops and markets real-time technology to enhance the performance of off-the-shelf operating systems, including TimeKeeper®, an application-centric time distribution software system currently used by leading trading institutions.